 A building needs repair when it visibly shows sign of mortar deterioration.
-If mortar is missing, soft or crumbling, visible cracks and the mortar has eroded from the original brick or stone it’s time to repair the joints.
+If mortar is missing, soft or crumbling, has visible cracks, and the mortar has eroded from the original brick or stone it’s time to repair the joints.

 An important element of any successful restoration project is in the brick replacement.
 Advanced Masonry Restoration workers specialize in the replacement and installation of brick.
 When it comes to replacing the damaged or worn brick we will first remove any remnants of the worn brick and clean out the cavity to ensure the best installment.
 After that, we will add the mortar and insert the new brick, taking the time to ensure the brick and mortar will match the existing materials in your building.